syanco/seasonal_survival/README.md

 Similarly, the directory `/output` should be at the same level and is used to store derived outputs, including those needed as intermediary products.

-Finally, the `/KIWA` directory should also include a folder named `/hpc_jobs` which stored .sh scripts generated programattical and used to launch model runs on the HPC environment.
+Finally, the `/KIWA` directory should also include a folder named `/hpc_jobs` which stores the .sh scripts generated programattically.
+These are used to launch model runs on the HPC.

 For simplicity these three folders are included in this repository (but are empty) to facilitate cloning directly from github.